Barrtersbay History, Family Crest & Coats of Arms

 Important Dates for the Barrtersbay family

 This web page shows only a small excerpt of our Barrtersbay research.
-Another 75 words (5 lines of text) covering the years 160 and 1605 are included under the topic Early Barrtersbay History in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) covering the years 160 and 1605 are included under the topic Early Barrtersbay History in all our PDF Extended History products and printed products wherever possible.

 Barrtersbay Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Barrtersbay include Battersby, Battersbee, Battersbie, Batterby, Batterbee and many more.

 Early Notables of the Barrtersbay family (pre 1700)

 More information is included under the topic Early Barrtersbay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barrtersbay family to Ireland

 Some of the Barrtersbay family moved to Ireland, but this topic is not covered in this excerpt.